 Bigger… Not Better

 While investing in The Big 3 was a very solid strategy, it underperformed the index and that Ninepoint fund.
 There is more torque in many of the smaller companies and especially in the mid-to small-cap names.
+That said, who is going to complain about a reasonably quick 3-bagger?
+A tripling of the initial investment.

 You might consider those funds.
 If you’re a stock selector and like the idea of energy exposure you might research some of the names that you find in those funds and any small cap lists.